 What we do with your personal information

-· conduct internal statistical analysis and meet our reporting requirements.
+- conduct internal statistical analysis within the Wise Group and meet our reporting requirements

 When we share it

-We may share personal information if required by law (for example to assist with the investigation of a criminal offence), to prevent or lessen a serious threat to the health and safety of a person or the public, for statistical purposes where you will not be identified, or for any other lawful purpose under the Act.
+We may share personal information if required or permitted by law (for example to assist with the investigation of a criminal offence), to prevent or lessen a serious threat to the health and safety of a person or the public, or for statistical purposes where you will not be identified.
 If our staff are threatened or abused, we may refer this to the Police.